localvoid/ivi/packages/ivi/README.md

-As we can see, ivi data structures are carefully designed to have a small memory overhead and static shapes to make sure that all call-sites that accessing will be in a [monomorphic state](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html).
+As we can see, ivi data structures are carefully designed to have a small memory overhead and static shapes to make sure that all call-sites that accessing it will be in a [monomorphic state](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html).

 ### Template Compilation